2-Ingredient Candied Jalapeños: Sweet, Spicy, and Irresistible

 candied jalapenos over cream cheese on a platter next to crackers

 There are so many reasons why you will love this recipe.
 First, it’s so easy.
-With only two ingredients, it makes whipping up this recipe for a snack or an appetizer a snap.
+With only two ingredients, whipping up this recipe for a snack or an appetizer is a snap.
 Candied Jalapenos are also extremely addicting.
 You can’t just eat one.
 It satisfies your sweet and spicy craving.

 This recipe really can’t be any easier.
 The only thing you may need other than the ingredients is patience.
 Here’s what you’ll need: